US rocket system enables Ukraine to pummel key supply bridge

 The bulk of the Russian forces are fighting in Ukraine’s eastern industrial heartland, known as the Donbas, where they have made slow gains in the face of ferocious Ukrainian resistance.

-They have taken some ground northeast of the city of Bakhmut, according to the Institute for the Study of War, a Washington-based think tank.
+They have taken some ground northeast of Bakhmut, according to the Institute for the Study of War, a Washington think tank.
 But it said Russian forces are unlikely to occupy significant additional territory in Ukraine before early autumn.

 Follow the AP's coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine